MicrosoftDocs/sql-docs/docs/reporting-services/lesson-8-create-a-data-filter.md

     }
     ```

 5. Complete the event handler.
-It should include the following functionalty.
+It should include the following functionality.

     1. Fetch the child report object reference from the *DrillthroughEventArgs* parameter.